-With one son starting his freshman year at Maryland, another attending law school and a daughter recently graduating from Syracuse University and entering the workforce in New York City, Joel J. Feller ’90 and Kim A. Feller ’89 know firsthand the challenges that young people face planning and starting their careers.
+With one son attending Maryland, another attending law school and a daughter recently graduating from Syracuse University and entering the workforce in New York City, Joel J. Feller ’90 and Kim A. Feller ’89 know firsthand the challenges that young people face planning and starting their careers.

 “In the past few years, Kim and I have realized that there is something missing from the current academic experience.
 We want students to be prepared for not only the academic rigors of college, but for networking and landing a job,” Joel Feller said.
 “We’ve seen how important it is for students to connect with talented alumni, to gain exposure to businesses and to real-life work situations.”

 While BSOS students already work closely with academic advisers, experiential learning experts and career advising staff, Dean Gregory Ball and Associate Dean Katherine Russell saw the need to expand and better integrate career services for BSOS students with existing academic experiences and advising.

 “Over the past few years, we’ve moved from the attitude that these activities outside of the classrooms—internships, workshops, research projects—are optional, useful things to do, and have instead adopted the attitude that these experiences are actually an essential part of a broad education,” Ball said.
 “This means that we need to ensure that we are making these opportunities available for all students.”

 The Fellers, who met at Maryland, have stayed connected to UMD through his service on the university foundation’s Board of Trustees and by attending football games and other events.
 The couple has given more than $2 million in the past five years to recruit and retain outstanding faculty and to launch a high-profile lecture series in the Department of Government and Politics (where Joel Feller studied), establish a dean’s level professorship in the college, establish an endowed scholarship in the MLAW program and most recently, help BSOS enhance career planning services and upgrade Tydings Hall.